PolyCole/Wooglin/README.md

 ***
 ### Technicals
-Wooglin physically is a series of python scripts being hosted by AWS lambda.
+Wooglin physically is a series of python scripts zipped up and stored in an S3 bucket.
+The script triggers when Wooglin's API sends a POST request to AWS Lambda.
 The bot uses AWS DynamoDB for storage.
 To send text messages, Wooglin uses the Twilio SMS API.
 For general Natural Language Processing, Wooglin uses Wit.ai's NLP engine.